codetaylor/artisan-worktables-1.12/README.md

 #### Tools

-Two tools for each table are provided if you want to use them.
-The tools and their recipes can be easily disabled in the config file.
-Tools for vanilla materials and Thermal Foundation materials are provided.
+Two tools for each table, made from vanilla and Thermal Foundation materials, are provided if you want to use them.

+The tools and their recipes can easily be disabled in the config file.

 ![TableTools](https://raw.githubusercontent.com/codetaylor/artisan-worktables/master/assets/items.png)